FAQ

 College can be a wonderful and complicated time in your life.
 Between academic responsibilities, financial obligations, and personal development, it’s easy to become overwhelmed.
 Once these challenges become overwhelming and threaten to interfere with your success and/or happiness, don’t keep them to yourself.
 How much information you disclose and who you tell is up to you, but it’s important to make someone (roommate, friend, family member, professor, advisor, etc.) aware of your situation so they can offer support and monitor your well-being.

-The primary resource available to you is the University Counseling Center, which is located on the second floor of the University Health, Counseling, and Testing Center building, right across the street from Oregon Hall.
+The primary resource available to you is the Counseling Services, which is located on the second floor of the University Health Services building, right across the street from Oregon Hall.
 It offers both group and individual counseling.
-The University Counseling and Testing Center upholds each student’s right to confidentiality and privacy.
+Counseling Services upholds each student’s right to confidentiality and privacy.
 If visiting them in person is not an option, they have a variety of self-help resources on their website.
-If a crisis hits while the Counseling Center is closed, you can call their After-Hour Support and Crisis Line at (541) 346-3227.
+If a crisis hits while Counseling Services is closed, you can call their After-Hour Support and Crisis Line at (541) 346-3227.
 A therapist can provide support and connect you with resources.

 Personal crisis manifests itself in many ways.
 If you or someone you know is at immediate risk for suicide, report it to the Suicide Assessment Team.
 Or call 9-1-1.